Can Stress Cause Hashimoto’s

 Now, don’t get me wrong – gaining a few pounds is no big deal.
 But, when we lose control of our weight gain, we end up just putting even more stress on the body.
 Then, in turn, our thyroid functioning is again inhibited by the extra stress.
 See the cycle?
 It’s the type of cycle that we victims of Hashimoto’s need to avoid in order to live healthy, symptom-free lives.

 A slowed metabolism, hyperthyroidism, and weight gain are not the only symptoms associated with low levels of the T3 and T4 hormones.
 In fact, there are several serious symptoms that victims of Hashimoto’s may experience due to low levels of these hormones.
-Symptoms include memory loss, infertility, fatigue, and muscle stiffness and soreness.
+Symptoms include memory loss, infertility, fatigue, muscle stiffness, and soreness.

-It may inhibit the conversion of T4 hormone to T3, leading to higher levels of reverse T3.
+It May Inhibit The Conversion of T4 hormone to T3, Leading to Higher Levels of Reverse T3.

 Stress Relief Tips For Hashimoto’s